3sidedcube/MonkeyScript/README.md

 * With the given `number of events`

 Additional benefits:
-* Produces consistent event timings as per these findings
+* Produces consistent event timings [as per these findings](/scripts/Explanation.md)
 * Allows you to accurately estimate the duration of the test

 Template: `test.sh PACKAGE DELAY EVENTS`

-Example: `test.sh com.jamie.gratitude 50 7000`
+Example: `test.sh com.example.app 50 7000`

 ## Test-inconsistently.sh